 Bicalutamide (Casodex ®)

-You will see your doctor regularly while you have this treatment so they can monitor its effects.
+Bicalutamide is a hormonal therapy drug used to treat prostate cancer.
+This information is best read with our general information about prostate cancer.
+You will see a doctor or nurse regularly while you have this treatment so they can monitor its effects.

 Back to top